What Is a Statistics Solver?

 Python Ecosystem

-Python is a general-purpose programming language that has become a powerhouse in data science and statistical analysis, thanks to a rich ecosystem of libraries like Pandas, NumPy, and Statsmodels.
+A general-purpose programming language that has become a dominant force in data science, machine learning, and statistical analysis through its rich ecosystem of libraries.

 Pros